Having created numerous websites with search features, we’ve come to realize that people often overlook the importance of PDF indexing.

-In this article, we’ll show you how to add PDF indexing and searching in WordPress.
+In this guide, we’ll show you how to add PDF indexing and searching to WordPress, enhancing your site’s search functionality and improving user experience.

 By default, the built-in WordPress search shows the title and description of your PDFs and other files in its search results.
 However, it doesn’t show the document’s contents.